Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 For this reason, it's common to develop user stories first (to understand the user), then from those stories, derive requirements (to understand what needs to be built).
-Therefore, they typically address technical aspects of software functionality and features, and are more numerous than the collection of user stories, with each user story often being addressed by more than one requirement.
+Requirements typically address technical aspects of software functionality and features that are needed to complete a user story, and are more numerous than the collection of user stories.
+Therefore, each user story is often addressed by more than one requirement.

 There is repeated evidence that most errors aren't actually introduced during the software development stage, but during requirements analysis and design.